bm2-lab/CRISPR-off-target-data-imbalance/README.md

 * we point out that that sampling an equal size of positive and negative samples during the training of random forest model(denoted as "RF with balanced sampling")

 ### Codes used for analysis
-Scripts in the catalog of scripts_for_improve_CRISTA are used to perform leave-one-sgRNA-out and leave-study-out testing experiments using the complete datasets.
+Scripts in the catalog of scripts_for_improve_CRISTA/detailed are used to perform leave-one-sgRNA-out and leave-study-out testing experiments using the complete datasets.
 The methods of “RF with balanced sampling" and "RF without balanced sampling" are all used to address the data imbalanced issue.

 ### The citation of CRISTA
 Shiran Abadi, W.X.Y., David Amar, Itay Mayrose, A machine learning approach for predicting CRISPR-Cas9 cleavage efficiencies and patterns underlying its mechanism of action.
 PLoS Comput Biology, 2017.
 10(13): p. e1005807